Winston-503/movie_color_scheme/README.md

 # What Does Your Favorite Movie Look Like?

-Or how to convert any video into an image that reflects its color scheme.
+### How to convert any video into an image that reflects its color scheme.

 Creating an image that reflects the color scheme of any video using Python, [moviepy](https://zulko.github.io/moviepy/), [scikit-learn](https://scikit-learn.org/stable/) and [matplotlib](https://matplotlib.org/).